pascalwengerter/berlinpythonpizza-2019-pdfaas/README.md

 docker build -t flaskbackend . && docker run -p 5000:5000 flaskbackend
 ```

 Access it by visiting http://localhost:5000 in your favorite browser.
+There is a mounted volume, which means changes in the Python code do not need another docker build & run to be used.

 Now you could send a post request to http://localhost:5000/pdf, e.g. with [Postman](https://www.getpostman.com/), to download a PDF.